Sen. Fetterman Scolds 'Colleagues' Blaming Israel for Gaza Blast

-Pennsylvania Democratic Sen. John Fetterman called Congress members' “rush” to blame Israel for the explosion of a rocket at a hospital in Gaza “truly disturbing.”
+Pennsylvania Democrat Sen. John Fetterman called Congress members' "rush" to blame Israel for the explosion of a rocket at a hospital in Gaza "truly disturbing."

 "It's truly disturbing that members of Congress rushed to blame Israel for the hospital tragedy in Gaza," Fetterman posted on social media Wednesday.
 "Who would take the word of a group that just massacred innocent Israeli civilians over our key ally?